iviviano/Algorithms/QR Reconstruction/Notes.md

 - [[Lagrange Interpolation]]
 - prepare an example

+Start with 29 x 29 QR Code (Need prime dimensions)

 [[QR Code]] structure:
 - squares in the corners - help with determining orientation
-- certain pixels known zero or one
+- certain pixels known zero or one (may depend on [[QR Code]] type, different types of same size, but probably only at larger sizes)
 - indicators of
 	- level of [[Read-Solomon]] error correction
 	- length of message